Velvet, old fashioned wrapping paper and preserved flowers are under the tree this year for a pretty, subtle Christmas vibe.

 The wider of the two ribbons has flashes of gold and was just $2.
 The entire back of the ribbon is metallic gold actually, but you only notice it when you're looking at the bows from a certain angle.
 So it's subtle.

-It'll make itself known in a blindingly spectacular fashion when the present getter undoes the bow.
+The gold underlay of the bow that is subtle to begin with will make itself known in a blindingly spectacular fashion when the present getter undoes the bow.

 I didn't abandon my homemade red velvet fringed bows.
 I still used them because they went with everything else I got for wrapping as well.